How Indian Brands Drive Conversions On Independence Day

-Amazon does this very well with their lightning deals, which generally last from 2-6 hours throughout the event (which itself is 4-day long).
+Amazon does this very well with their lightning deals, which generally last from 2-to 6 hours throughout the event (which itself is 4-day long).
 The lightning deals have an additional discount on an already stated discount.
 The catch is the limited time and the sense of urgency it creates.

 4. Exclusive Product Launch

 These festive events also leverage their audience’s interest by providing exclusive product offers during a sale.

 It is highly useful to build anticipation among shoppers.
 And, in India, Amazon attracted consumers from the smartphone market.
 India is known as the mobile-first country, where over half the population owns a smartphone.

 Amazon saw huge boosts in sales due to smartphones and had the exclusive launch of various devices such as Blackberry KeyOne, LG Q6, and the Oneplus 5’s Soft Gold variant.
 The result was a massive 10X increase in the sales for Amazon through just their Big Indian Sale Event.

 5. Omnichannel Promotion and User Experience

 Most major brands understand their users and customers.
 India is predominantly a mobile-first market with a decent penetration when it comes to computers.
 People love to shop using their mobile devices as well as use their laptops or PCs to make a purchase.